-Family wraparound services Incorporating wraparound services for families can provide a supportive network that addresses not only the clinical needs of the individual but also the psychosocial needs of the family.
+Family wraparound services und Incorporating wraparound services for families can provide a supportive network that addresses not only the clinical needs of the individual but also the psychosocial needs of the family.
 This comprehensive support helps create a stable environment conducive to recovery.
 First-episode psychosis programs First-episode psychosis programs focus on young people experiencing their first episode of psychosis, providing intensive and coordinated care to promote recovery and prevent further deterioration.
 Medication reconciliation and support Episodes of hospital care and intensive crisis interventions can often include medication changes.
 Post-episode follow-up within the next 24 hours should include medication reconciliation and evaluation of whether the person has been able to obtain access to any new medications prescribed, has been able to implement their medication changes, has concerns, is experiencing new side effects or has questions about the medication changes.
 Overdose prevention centers Supervised facilities where people can use pre-obtained drugs under medical supervision to prevent overdose deaths.
 Sober living homes Transitional housing environments that support people recovering from SUD by providing a structured and sober living space.
 Intensive crisis intervention follow-up Flexible (or person-centered) approaches As noted previously, the flexibility of the CCBHC model also allows for sustainable approaches to intensive and flexible crisis follow-up, which may include office-based or home-based services multiple times per week for a period from a few weeks to a few months, to ensure that the person stabilizes sufficiently to participate successfully in outpatient care.
 Home-based services can be an extension of mobile crisis; office-based follow-up can be an extension of open access/behavioral health urgent care.
 Home-based and mobile crisis extension Home-based crisis intervention programs provide intensive, short-term crisis intervention services directly in the homes of individuals and families experiencing a psychiatric crisis.
-Overdose prevention and harm reduction outreach programs Provide harm reduction services to people actively using substances, aiming to reduce the negative consequences of drug use.
-CCBHC crisis services and other harm reduction services are recommended, including providing at-risk people and their supports with overdose reversal education and training, fentanyl and xylazine testing strips and supplies to promote sterile injection and reduce infectious disease transmission.
-Access technical assistance for harm reduction from the National Harm Reduction Technical Assistance Center.
+Overdose prevention outreach programs Provide secondary prevention services to people actively using substances, aiming to reduce the negative consequences of drug use.
+CCBHC crisis services and other secondary prevention services are recommended, including providing at-risk people and their supports with overdose reversal education and training, fentanyl and xylazine testing strips and supplies to promote sterile injection and reduce infectious disease transmission.